The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Guardhouse – entrance (and exit) of the Sri Maha Bodhi complex

-My visit to the Sri Maha Bodhi complex done, it was back down the walkway to the Ruvanvelisaya Dagoba that I had walked by on the way up.
-From afar I could already see the workers on the steeple of the dagoba, clinging to the bamboo ladders.
+With my visit to the Sri Maha Bodhi complex done, it was back down the walkway to the Ruvanvelisaya Dagoba that I had walked by on the way up.
+From afar, I could already see the workers on the steeple of the dagoba, clinging to the bamboo ladders.

 approaching the Ruvanvelisaya Dagoba from the walkway from the Sri Maha Bodhi